Nasality: the wrong idea of voice placement

 Gotham is overtaken with nasal production; it's heard on Broadway, onstage at the Opera, and in a certain musical at the cinema around the corner.

 Tenors are often the worst offenders.
 Sure.
-The voice may penetrate, but it's never beautiful, and incapable of soft-toned mezza voce singing.
+The voice may penetrate, but it's never beautiful and incapable of soft-toned mezza voce singing.
 Whining away, all bang and no buck, its purveyor is often stuck with comprimario roles and lesser fees.
-Baritones and basses do it too; snarling away at full volume, they sound particularly hollow when nuance is needed since nasality typically functions in an all or nothing fashion.
+Baritones and basses do it, too; snarling away at full volume, they sound particularly hollow when nuance is needed since nasality typically functions in an all-or-nothing fashion.
 High notes?
 Forget it.
-They are muffled and the voice effectively muzzled.
+They are muffled, and the voice is effectively muzzled.

 Oh...it goes up back there!
 It opens up!